San Diego police are actively searching for an arsonist who set fire to at least 22 cars during the past 10 days.

-“The fact that you’re targeting apartment complexes — you’re targeting people who really are the most economically strapped for money," Amar said.
+“The fact that you’re targeting apartment complexes — you’re targeting people who really are the most economically strapped for money," the resident said.
 "So you’re burning property that probably isn’t going to be replaced — kind of adding insult to injury there.”

 Despite the financial stress and scary proximity of the fires to homes, both victims have a message of empathy for the arsonist.

-“I don’t know whatever you’re going through," Amar said, "I know society isn’t great, but there’s help out there.”
+“I don’t know whatever you’re going through," the resident said, "I know society isn’t great, but there’s help out there.”